Emilio-Markus/shopify-ecommerce-analytics-sql/README.md

 ## 🚀 How to Use This Project

 1. Create tables using the scripts in `/sql`
-2. Load sample e-commerce data into staging tables
+2. Load e-commerce data into staging tables
 3. Run transformation scripts to clean and structure data
 4. Execute analysis queries to generate insights